alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

  - **Reusable elements**.
 If several app views contain same widget or menu it's always a good move to create separate object for the common element or extend both page objects from one superclass with extracted common logic. `BaseScreen` is a good candidate for storing applicable to all of your app's views logic.

  - **Chain Methods**.
-Chain methods are considered industry standard in designing Page Objects since they allow you to write automated tests in the way you write your usual test cases.
+Chain methods are considered industry standard in designing Page Objects since they allow you to write automated tests in the fashion you write your usual test cases.
 For example:
  ```kotlin
  calculator
             .enter(number)